KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 ![Layout mode](/images/layout-mode.png)

 Click on the blue bar for both **Layout** and **Mobile Layout** to adjust the size of the field.
-This allows you to specify a layout made of 1 to 12 columns and is based on bootstrap, a popular CSS  framework that allows designing web interfaces with a mobile-first approach.
+This allows you to specify a layout made of 1 to 12 columns and is based on Bootstrap, a popular CSS framework that allows designing web interfaces with a mobile-first approach.

 ### Input validation